cfech/aws-solutions-architect-associate/README.md

     - mitigates risk of being unable to get On-Demand Capacity
     - Does not require any term commitments and can be cancelled at any time
 - Savings Plans
-    - Compute Savings Plan:  1 or 3 year, hourly commitment to usage of `Fargate`, `Lamdba` and `EC2`, any region, family, size, tenancy and OS
+    - Compute Savings Plan-  1 or 3 year, hourly commitment to usage of `Fargate`, `Lamdba` and `EC2`, any region, family, size, tenancy and OS
-    - `EC2` Savings Plan:  or 3 year, hourly commitment to usage of `EC2`, within a selected region and instance family; any size tenancy and OS
+    - `EC2` Savings Plan-  or 3 year, hourly commitment to usage of `EC2`, within a selected region and instance family; any size tenancy and OS
 - Spot Instances
 ![text](./images/ec2/spot-instances.png)
 - can ask for a spot block to get 1-6 hours of uninterrupted compute